jtkovacs/jtkovacs.github.io/REFS/TOCS/project-management_TOC.md

 ## Requirements analysis

-Designs must emerge from in-depth analysis of [stakeholder'(#stakeholder-analysis) (not just user) needs.
+Designs must emerge from in-depth analysis of [stakeholder](#stakeholder-analysis) (not just user) needs.
 Requirements analysis is the process of eliciting, analyzing, and synthesizing stakeholder needs.

 ### User personas